 But with the heater running all the time when it’s not in use, it doesn’t take much electricity to keep it at or around the optimum temperature of 100°.
 This is far more economical than switching off and letting it cool.

-If you do intend using the hot tub in the winter, one thing you don’t want is the water freezing.
+If you do intend using an inflatable hot tub in the winter, one thing you don’t want is the water freezing.

 This may damage the pipes and pump, and also the walls of the tub.
 So running the hot tub constantly, even if in economy mode, will prevent this from happening.